laderast/BMI535slides/06_Intro_to_Docker.md

 - Virtual Machines
 - Containers

 What we usually think of as a server (like `state`) is in a "Bare Metal" configuration.
-That means it's only running one operating system.
+That means it's only running one operating system (in our case Ubuntu).

 What if we need to run software that uses a different operating system?
 One alternative to this are Virtual Machines (VMs).
 Virtual Machines (VM) contain an entire OS (Linux, Windows, or MacOS) in order to run software.
 This can take a lot of storage and *memory*, especially since each VM needs disk space to store files in it.

+Virtual Machines have the following Advantages:

+- **Isolation** - the Virtual Machines don't communicate with each other.
+That means that if one VM goes down, the other VMs won't go down.
+- **Separate File Systems** - VMs don't share files, which prevents any issues with multiple VMs overwriting files.

+VMs have the following disadvantages:

+- **Storage and Memory** requirements.
+Because each VM could contain a different OS, each VM is independent from each other.
+- **Separate File Systems** - VMs don't share files, which makes getting files from one VM to another VM difficult.

 Instead of a VM, docker uses *containers*.
 Containers contain just enough linux utilities and associated code to run that code on any machine.
 Some of them contain command line utilities, some of them can contain web servers/IDEs, some have databases.
 These containers are managed by *Docker Daemon*.